 Beginner Strategy for Aces and Faces

-Since Aces and Faces is a derivative of Jacks or Better, there are not many deviations in the basic strategies that are applicable to the two games.
-The discrepancies in the optimal play recommendations for the two video poker variants are quite minor.
-We have outlined several useful tips on playing certain Aces and Faces hands in the paragraphs to follow.
+Since Aces and Faces is a derivative of Jacks or Better, there are not many deviations in the basic strategies applicable to the two games.
+The discrepancies in the optimal-play recommendations for the two video poker variants are quite minor.
+We have outlined several useful tips on playing certain Aces and Faces hands in the following paragraphs.

-Players are rarely dealt strong pat hands and usually have to draw more cards in order to improve the strength of their final hand.
+Players are rarely dealt strong pat hands and usually have to draw more cards to improve the strength of their final hand.
 In Aces and Faces, one should never discard anything that has already contributed to a qualifying winning hand.
-It makes sense not to break a made winning hand save for the occasions you hold four out of five cards that constitute a Royal Flush.
-In this case, players need to throw away the one card that stands between them and the Royal Flush.
-Another deviation from this general rule is when you have received four cards to a Straight Flush on the deal, in which case you should also attempt to complete the hand by discarding one card.
+It makes sense not to break a made winning hand, except when you hold four of the five cards needed for a Royal Flush.
+In this case, players need to discard the one card that stands between them and the Royal Flush.
+Another deviation from this general rule is when you receive four cards to a Straight Flush on the deal; you should also attempt to complete the hand by discarding one card.

 If you are dealt a high pair (one that contains Jacks through Aces), you should always keep the pair and replace the other three cards.
-The pair already qualifies for a payout, albeit even money, so at least the draw will not result in a loss for the player.
-There is roughly a 16% chance of improving to a Two Pair and around 11% chance of forming a Three of a Kind after the draw.
+The pair already qualifies for a payout, albeit even money, so at least the draw will not result in a loss.
+There is roughly a 16% chance of improving to Two Pair and around an 11% chance of forming Three of a Kind after the draw.

-Two Pair is also a great pat combination to hold on to since there is a good chance players will draw to a Full House.
-Also, one is recommended to hold three cards to Royal Flushes and four cards to Flushes where the odds of completing the Flush are almost 1 in 6 or 17%.
-Another basic strategy recommendation is to hold off-suit King/Queen/Jack/10 as well as Ace/King/Queen/Jack since you can potentially improve to a Straight on the draw.
+Two Pair is also a great pat combination to hold on to, as there is a good chance players will draw to a Full House.
+Furthermore, it is advisable to hold three cards to a Royal Flush and four to a Flush, where the odds of completing the Flush are almost 1 in 6, or about 17%.
+Another basic strategy recommendation is to hold off-suit King/Queen/Jack/10 as well as Ace/King/Queen/Jack, since you can potentially improve to a Straight on the draw.

-Another thing worth keeping are four cards to an open-ended Straight.
-One such example would be a starting hand consisting of Jack/10/9/8 in which case there are two card values that can potentially improve the hand, namely Queens and 7s.
-With open-ended Straight draws, the probability of completing the Straight is greater because there are more cards that can help the player.
-In comparison, if one is dealt an inside Straight draw like Queen/Jack/9/8, only the tens can fill the hand.
+Another thing worth keeping is four cards to an open-ended Straight.
+One such example would be a starting hand consisting of Jack/10/9/8, in which case two card values can potentially improve the hand, namely Queens and 7s.
+With open-ended Straight draws, the probability of completing the Straight is greater because more cards can help.
+In comparison, if one is dealt an inside Straight draw like Queen/Jack/9/8, only the 10s can fill the hand.

 Whenever the starting hand consists of two high cards of the same suit, players should hold them and try to form the Royal Flush.
-The Aces and Faces strategy dictates to hold off-suit King/Queen/Jack, Queen/Jack, Queen/King, and King/Jack.
-Then again, Jack/10 and Queen/10 of the same suit are also worth holding on to because in the worst-case scenario, you can at least manage to get a high pair on the draw and receive an even-money payout.
+The Aces and Faces strategy dictates that players hold off-suit King/Queen/Jack, Queen/Jack, Queen/King and King/Jack.
+Jack/10 and Queen/10 of the same suit are also worth holding on to because, in the worst-case scenario, you can at least land a high pair on the draw and receive an even-money payout.
 Under the basic strategy rules, one should generally hold two unsuited face cards.
 In fact, the same is valid even if you are dealt a single face card – keep it.

-As a rule of thumb, players should keep high pairs and replace low pairs since the new cards they will receive on the draw can provide them with higher chances of forming Three of a Kind or higher ranking hands.
-Finally, when the opening hand you get consists of nothing worth holding, the best thing to do is to discard everything and receive five entirely new cards.
+As a rule of thumb, players should keep high pairs and replace low pairs, since the new cards they receive on the draw can provide them with better chances of forming Three of a Kind or higher-ranking hands.
+Finally, when your opening hand consists of nothing worth holding, the best thing to do is discard everything and receive five entirely new cards.